Sharmamayankkkk/chat/SYNOPSIS.md

 The project follows an **Agile development methodology**, characterized by iterative development cycles.
 1.  **Requirement Gathering:** Features are defined based on the core needs of a spiritual community and inspired by best practices from modern chat applications.
 2.  **Design & Prototyping:** User interface and experience are designed using a component-based approach with ShadCN UI and Figma mockups.
 3.  **Development Sprints:** Development is broken down into small, manageable tasks.
-The front end (Next.js) and back end (Supabase) are developed in parallel.
+The front end (Next.js) and back end (Supabase, Genkit) are developed in parallel.
 4.  **Database-First Approach:** The database schema is designed first in Supabase, with security rules (RLS) being a primary consideration.
 5.  **Testing & QA:** Manual testing is performed at the end of each feature implementation to ensure functionality and identify bugs.
 6.  **Deployment:** The application is deployed on Vercel, leveraging its seamless integration with Next.js and serverless functions.